Events

 Field days will take place at locations in priority regions that are within the known or suspected distribution of focal species.
 These regions include the southeast (southern Appalachian piedmont and Florida in particular), the Mid-Atlantic (in particular the Delmarva Peninsula), and the southwest (southern Arizona and mountains of west Texas).

-Please attend a Firefly Atlas online workshop if you want to attend a field day.
-Field day attendance is limited in size and registration will be online after the online workshop.
+Please view the recorded training or attend a Firefly Atlas online workshop if you want to attend a field day.

 Upcoming Events